Blog: It’s time for a bold vision for rail

 The industry is committed to going further in making buying tickets easier and simpler.
 Visit Great British Railways Transition Team's website for more information on the industry's plan to improve Fares, Ticketing & Retail.

-The proposals would help bring station retailing up to date from the mid-90s, when the rules on how to sell tickets were last reviewed, long before the invention of the smartphone.
+The proposals would have helped bring station retailing up to date from the mid-90s, when the rules on how to sell tickets were last reviewed, long before the invention of the smartphone.
 Back then, an estimated 82% of all sales were from ticket offices, compared to just 12% on average today.

 " It is very much a better working environment, I’ve got more job satisfaction helping out the customers. "